yonglinma18/IS477---Course-Project/README.md

 # Storage and Organization
 This project follows a clear and reproducible directory structure.
-Raw data, processed data, notebooks, and scripts are organized in dedicated folders.
+All data, scripts, notebooks, and intermediate results are organized into dedicated folders to support transparency, reproducibility, and ease of navigation.

-A relational database (RDBMS) was **not used**.
+Because the project uses CSV files, OpenRefine, and Python-based workflows, a relational database (RDBMS) was not required.
-CSV and OpenRefine workflows were sufficient for this project.
+All data integration and analysis steps were performed using Pandas and OpenRefine, and therefore no SQL loading scripts are included.

 ## Folder Structure
 IS477---Course-Project/